Transition from Ming to Qing: Overview

 Other authors have linked the fall of the Ming with the General Crisis affecting the Spanish Empire under Philip IV, the English Civil War and other polities.

 It took almost 40 more years after the fall of the Ming before all of China was securely united under Qing rule.
 By the mid-1600s, there were eleven emergent regimes which purported to be the authentic Ming.
 The Qing dated the founding of the dynasty to June 1644 but transitional warfare continued until 1683.

 In 1661, the Kangxi Emperor ascended the throne, and in 1662 his regents launched the Great Clearance to defeat the resistance of Ming loyalists in South China.
 He then fought off several rebellions, such as the Revolt of the Three Feudatories led by Wu Sangui in southern China, starting in 1673, and then countered by launching a series of campaigns that expanded his empire.
 In 1662, Zheng Chenggong (Koxinga) drove out and defeated the Dutch and founded the Kingdom of Tungning in Taiwan, a Ming loyalist state with the goal of reunifying China.
 However, Tungning was defeated in 1683 at the Battle of Penghu by Han Chinese admiral Shi Lang, a former admiral under Koxinga.

-The Qing victory was overwhelmingly the result of the defection of the Ming dynasty's Liaodong military establishment and other defectors, with the Manchu military playing a very minor role.
+The Qing conquest depended heavily on the defection of the Ming dynasty's Liaodong military establishment and other defectors, with the Manchu Banner forces constituting a relatively small fraction of Qing military strength relative to the Green Standard Army.
+However, historian Michael Fredholm von Essen argues that the Manchu military's organization into combined-arms forces integrating cavalry, infantry, and artillery was the decisive factor in the Qing's ability to defeat numerically superior Ming armies, and that the Banner armies constituted the Qing's main battle force.